Bailey House (Los Angeles): Current condition

-In July 2006 Julius Shulman (at age 95) was invited to revisit Case Study House #21 to photograph it in its modern condition for the catalog of an upcoming auction at Wright 20.
+In July 2006, Julius Shulman (at age 95) was invited to revisit Case Study House #21 to photograph it in its modern condition for the catalog of an upcoming auction at Wright 20.
 On December 3, 2006, the property sold for $3,185,600 to a female art collector from South Korea.
 This sale represented the second highest price of a Modern house at auction, just behind Mies van der Rohe’s Farnsworth House, which sold for $8 million.
 Reports of the sale describe it as a "watershed moment" in the public acceptance of Modernism as art, rather than real estate.

 Shulman's latest photographs offer a unique glimpse into the precision of Koenig's restoration.
 Although Koenig's completed house is nearly exact to the original design, subtle changes are present.
 Among these are a slightly altered tiling layout for the inner courtyard wall and a more elaborate fountain mechanism below.
 The can-like lights that are present throughout the space appear to have a darkened patina applied as compared to the original lacquered fixtures.
 Additionally, Cracchiolo apparently requested the introduction of semi-translucent glass on the bathroom walls for increased privacy.

+In November 2016, the home went up for sale at a price of $4.5 million.
+It wound up selling for $3.26 million in February 2019 to Alison Sarofim, who began another renovation project later that year.
+Soil under the home's foundation had subsided and Mark Haddaway was brought in to stabilize the residence and prevent further slippage.